Lachin corridor: Situation after the Second Nagorno-Karabakh War (2020)

-From 12 December 2022, citizens of Azerbaijan claiming to be "eco-activists" launched a blockade of the Lachin corridor, leaving 1,100 people, including 270 children, unable to return to their homes.
+On 12 December 2022, citizens of Azerbaijan claiming to be "eco-activists" launched a blockade of the Lachin corridor, leaving 1,100 people, including 270 children, unable to return to their homes.
 This was followed by Azerbaijan cutting off the gas supply from Armenia to Nagorno-Karabakh (between 13 and 16 December), putting the 120,000 Armenian residents of Nagorno-Karabakh at risk of humanitarian crisis.
-The blockade was condemned by the UN Secretary General, France, Greece, the Netherlands, Russia, Canada, and a number of other countries.
-The issue is also on the agenda of the Parliamentary Assembly of the Council of Europe.
+The blockade was condemned by France, Greece, the Netherlands, Russia, Canada, and a number of other countries.
+The issue was also discussed in the Parliamentary Assembly of the Council of Europe.